-- □ On a factory software installation, click Start, Programs, OmniBook, Create Support Utility Disk. - □ On any computer that has a CD-ROM drive, run makesupp from the \Omnibook\Drivers\Hputils directory on the OmniBook Recovery CD. - On any computer with World Wide Web access, download the Support Utility software package from the OmniBook website (see page vi).
+□ On a factory software installation, click Start, Programs, OmniBook, Create Support Utility Disk.

+- □ On any computer that has a CD-ROM drive, run makesupp from the \Omnibook\Drivers\Hputils directory on the OmniBook Recovery CD. - □ On any computer with World Wide Web access, download the Support Utility software package from the OmniBook website (see page vi).
 Follow the instructions provided. - 2.
 Insert the Recovery CD in the CD-ROM drive-or insert the Support Utility disk in the floppy drive. - 3.
 Reboot the computer.
-If you are using the Recovery CD, press ESC during reboot if the OmniBook screen appears, ESC to display the boot-device menu, then select the CD-ROM drive as the boot device.

-4. When prompted, select "Create Hibernate Partition."
+If you are using the Recovery CD, press ESC during reboot if the OmniBook screen appears, ESC to display the boot-device menu, then select the CD-ROM drive as the boot device. - 4.
+When prompted, select "Create Hibernate Partition."

-OmniBook 2100/3100: We recommend that you create a 96-MB partition, the same as the factory setup.
+OmniBook 2100/3100: We recommend that you create a partition the same as the factory setup-288 MB for a Pentium II CPU, or 192 MB for a Pentium CPU (160 MB is acceptable if the motherboard has only one RAM slot).